specialized806/microsoft-365-docs/microsoft-365/syntex/autofill-overview.md

 ### Supported column data types

-Currently, autofill columns are available for the following column data types:
+Currently, This service is available for the following column data types:

 - Text
 - Multiple lines of text